 What’s the reason for charging interest on Capital investment?

-The owner invests his/her hard-earned money in a business with an expectation of earning some profits/inflow of cashback.
-Therefore, partners hope to get some return in the form of interest on the investments.
+The owner invests his/her hard-earned money in a business with the expectation of earning some profits or receiving an inflow of cashback.
+Therefore, partners hope to get some return on the investments.

-Therefore, the concept of Interest comes to picture.
-It’s a mandatory charge against the current year income.
+Therefore, Interest is introduced.
+It’s a mandatory charge against the current year’s income.

-Profits are the residual amounts remaining after deducting the expenses.
-But Interest is a charge against the income.
-Therefore, the interest expense is always a priority payment to the owner compared to profits.
+Profits are the residual amounts remaining after deducting expenses.
+However, interest is charged against income.
+Therefore, interest expense is always a priority payment to the owner compared to profits.

 Interest on Capital Journal Entry

-The Two GL accounts involved here are Interest on Capital Account and Capital Accounts.
-Interest is an Expenses account, and Capital is a Liability Account to the business.
+The two GL accounts are the Interest on Capital Account and the Capital Account.
+Interest is an expense account, and capital is a liability account for the business.

 Per the Modern rules of accounting,